coldtimeline/it_fiscal_number_generator/README.md

 In fact, the first three character are a combination of letters of the surname, followed by three characters representing the name, then two digits representing the year of birth, a char representing the month of birth, two digits that simultaneusly represent the day of birth and the gender of a person, then four character representing the city (italian: comune) of birth and eventually a control character.
 You can find the roules in references.
 ## Installation

-1. From terminal, go to the folder where you want to clone the repository and clone the repository:
+1. From terminal, go to the folder where you want to clone the repository and clone it:
     ```bash
     git clone https://github.com/coldtimeline/it_fiscal_number_generator.git
     ```